Indonesia Route Guide, 3-week itinerary

 When to visit Indonesia

 May until October are the best months to visit Indonesia.
 There is a year-round temperature of 28°C although in the wet season is between October & April it can feel a lot warmer.
-Wet season is not a bad as it sounds.
+The wet season is not a bad as it sounds.
 It is a daily heavy and short rainfall, some days cloudy but some days beautiful weather.

 Your budget for a 3-week Indonesia route depends on where you stay and eat.
 A stay at a guesthouse ranges from 6 – 35 USD a night depending on the popularity of your location.
 This is similar for eating, Indonesian food ranges from 1 – 3 USD per meal whereas Western food can go anywhere from 3 – 15 USD per meal.